Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

 > Note: from painful experience, we specifically recommend you avoid `strtok` and related functions.

-Now that all the character-by-character parsing is behind you, and you have an array of words, you can step through the array to print a *clean query*, that is, with no extraneous spaces and all letters in lower case.
+Now that all the character-by-character parsing is behind you, and you have an array of words, you can step through the array to print a *clean query*, that is, with no extraneous spaces and all letters in lowercase.

 You can then step through the array according to the structure defined in the BNF.
 Two tips:

- * Validate the basic structure: neither the first or last word may be an operator, and two operators may not be adjacent.
+ * Validate the basic structure: neither the first nor last word may be an operator, and two operators may not be adjacent.
-If valid, proceed to next step; otherwise print a suitable error message.
+If valid, proceed to the next step; otherwise, print a suitable error message.
  * Structure your code to follow the structure of the grammar, which has two non-terminals (`query` and `andsequence`): an inner loop over words in the `andsequence`, accumulating an answer (like a running product) as you go, and stopping when you reach `or` or the end of the array; an outer loop over a sequence of `andsequence` separated by `or`; accumulate an answer (like a running total) as you go.

 Read the [unit about parsing expressions](https://github.com/CS50spring2023/home/blob/main/knowledge/units/querier-expressions.md) for more hints about how this might work.